digital-asset/daml-katacoda/getting-started/deploy-to-dabl/1_create_target.md

-First off, let's navigate to the parent folder of your app
+First off, let's navigate to the parent folder of your app:

 ```
 cd create-daml-app